Maurici8leaga/Theodora-document-manager/README.md

     npx json-server -p 3500 -w Api/db.json
 ```

 The number of port is up to, but you need to make sure that the port is other than port 3000.
-After that, this comand will run a fake API with json-server.
+After that, this comand will run a fake API with json-server in the URL http://localhost:3500/files .
 The fake data will saved in the db.json file that is in the Api folder at the beginning of the project.

+### UX

+Once the previous commands have been executed you will be able to use Theodora Document Manager, to start you can log in with any email and password you want.
+After that, you will see the Manager Document that will allow you to create, edit or delete a file, you will also be able to view the file you upload in detail, which will take you to the Viewer document where you can view it in details.

 ## About